rails/weblog/_posts/2020-05-16-Rails-4-2-11-3-has-been-released.markdown

 date: 2020-05-16 10:54:19 +01:00
 ---

-Due to an unfortunate oversight, Rails 4.2.11.2 has a missing constant error.
+Due to an unfortunate oversight, Rails 4.2.11.2 has a [missing constant error][2].
 To address this Rails 4.2.11.3 has been released.

 The original announcement for [CVE-2020-8163][1] has a follow-up message with an updated patch if you’re unable to use the gems.